$300KSavings in ad spend

 A market with high fraud rates means it’s risky for companies like UnionBank to correctly allocate and optimize their budget for ad spend.
 Therefore, they had to determine which media sources delivered high-quality users that could then be ushered further down their conversion funnel.

-Upon identifying the partners they wanted to work with, UnionBank tracked their performance by integrating them with AppsFlyer.
+Upon identifying the partners they wanted to work with, UnionBank measured their performance by integrating them with AppsFlyer.

 The marketing team quickly began to notice some questionable activity, such as when installs were high and yet conversion rates (in-app account openings) were suspiciously low, considering the volume of paid media spent.